-Rita Cameron Wedding is the Chair of the department of Women’s Studies and a professor of Women’s Studies and Ethnic Studies at California State University, Sacramento.
+Dr. Rita Cameron Wedding is a professor of Women’s Studies and Ethnic Studies at California State University, Sacramento.
 In 2003 she co-edited Ethnic America: Readings in Race, Class and Gender.
 In 2004 she co-authored Institutions, Ideologies and Individuals: Feminist Perspectives on Gender, Race and Class.
 Her research and scholarship informs the numerous lectures and workshops she conducts on diversity for teachers, social workers as well as staff in business, government and non-profit agencies.
 In 2004 Dr. Cameron Wedding received the Outstanding Teacher of the Year Award for the College of Social Sciences and Interdisciplinary Studies at CSUS.
 Also in 2004 as a Fulbright Scholar she participated in a six-week Diversity Seminar in South Africa.
 While there she lectured on the topic of diversity and was a guest on a national talk radio show in Cape Town, addressing the issue of affirmative action.
-Dr. Cameron Wedding is serving her second term as a Governor’s appointee to the California Commission on the Status of Women.
+Dr. Cameron Wedding is as a Governor’s appointee to the California Commission on the Status of Women.
 Dr. Wedding has delivered lectures and training on Bias in different parts of the world including different parts of the USA, Costa Rica, Amman Jordan, and South Africa.

 - Office: AMD 561C